kardespro/github-profile-boost/README.md

 ## Download

-You can [download](https://github.com/kardespro/github-profile-boost) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/kardespro/github-profile-boost) the latest installable version of github-profile-boost for Windows, macOS and Linux.

 ## Emailware